isomerpages/moe-tampinespri/_about-us/General Information/School Rules and Regulations.md

    Students must be neat and tidy at all times.
 All boys must be clean shaven and no wearing of beards and moustache.

 <img src="/images/SchoolRules.jpeg" style="width:70%">

+### 4\.
+Attendance

+Students must:

+> *   Be punctual at all times
+> *   Attend classes regularly
+> *   Seek permission before leaving the class or school
+> *   Submit medical certificates or parent’s letter (for compassionate reasons) when they are absent.

+Students who are not present during the singing of National Anthem will be deemed as late.

+### 5. Absence from School

+Students are expected to be in school every school day.
+If a student is unable to come to school, parents/guardian are expected to notify the school.
+When a student is unwell, he/she should see a doctor and remain at home to recover.
+Any absence from school must be covered by a doctor’s medical certificate or a letter from the parent (for compassionate reasons).
+This should be handed to the Form Teacher when the student returns to school.

+However, if a student falls sick in school, the parents/guardian will be informed to bring him/her home.

+Parents should not take their child/children away from school for holidays before the end of the school terms.

+### 6\.
+Early Departure

+Students are not allowed to leave the school during the school hours unless parents or an adult authorised by the parents come personally and obtain permission.
+They are to sign out at the General Office when fetching the student home.